CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade4.md

 ---
 title: "Manual Upgrade - Operator 4"
-Latest Release: 4.4.0-beta.2 {docdate}
 draft: false
 weight: 8
 ---

 ## Manual PostgreSQL Operator 4 Upgrade Procedure

-Below are the procedures for upgrading to version 4.4.0-beta.2 of the Crunchy PostgreSQL Operator using the Bash or Ansible installation methods.
+Below are the procedures for upgrading to version {{< param operatorVersion >}} of the Crunchy PostgreSQL Operator using the Bash or Ansible installation methods.
 This version of the PostgreSQL Operator has several fundamental changes to the existing PGCluster structure and deployment model.
 Most notably for those upgrading from 4.1 and below, all PGClusters use the new Crunchy PostgreSQL HA container in place of the previous Crunchy PostgreSQL containers.
 The use of this new container is a breaking change from previous versions of the Operator did not use the HA containers.

 NOTE: If you are upgrading from Crunchy PostgreSQL Operator version 4.1.0 or later, the [Automated Upgrade Procedure](/upgrade/automatedupgrade) is recommended.
 If you are upgrading PostgreSQL 12 clusters, you MUST use the [Automated Upgrade Procedure](/upgrade/automatedupgrade).

 #### Crunchy PostgreSQL High Availability Containers

-Using the PostgreSQL Operator 4.4.0-beta.2 requires replacing your `crunchy-postgres` and `crunchy-postgres-gis` containers with the `crunchy-postgres-ha` and `crunchy-postgres-gis-ha` containers respectively.
+Using the PostgreSQL Operator {{< param operatorVersion >}} requires replacing your `crunchy-postgres` and `crunchy-postgres-gis` containers with the `crunchy-postgres-ha` and `crunchy-postgres-gis-ha` containers respectively.
 The underlying PostgreSQL installations in the container remain the same but are now optimized for Kubernetes environments to provide the new high-availability functionality.

 A major change to this container is that the PostgreSQL process is now managed by Patroni.
 This allows a PostgreSQL cluster that is deployed by the PostgreSQL Operator to manage its own uptime and availability, to elect a new leader in the event of a downtime scenario, and to automatically heal after a failover event.

-When creating your new clusters using version 4.4.0-beta.2 of the PostgreSQL Operator, the `pgo create cluster` command will automatically use the new `crunchy-postgres-ha` image if the image is unspecified.
+When creating your new clusters using version {{< param operatorVersion >}} of the PostgreSQL Operator, the `pgo create cluster` command will automatically use the new `crunchy-postgres-ha` image if the image is unspecified.
 If you are creating a PostGIS enabled cluster, please be sure to use the updated image name, as with the command:

 ```
 pgo create cluster mygiscluster --ccp-image=crunchy-postgres-gis-ha